mguppy/read-me-generator/README.md

   > npm i

   ## Usage
-  Assists the user
+  Assists the user in creating a readme file

   ## Contributing
-  Maryam
+  Maryam Guppy

   ## Tests
   To run tests, run the following command:
   > npm test

   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at .
+  If you have any questions about the repo, open an issue or contact me directly at mguppy34@gmail.com.
 You can find more of my work at github.com/mguppy.